 Meet your volunteer developers

-Meet some of the app developers and designers who put in hundreds of hours of work on the latest version of the WTA app.
+The app developers and designers who put in hundreds of hours of work on the latest version of the WTA app are hikers like you.
+Here's your chance to meet them.

 Bipin George Mathew

-Bipin, who acted as WTA's project manager is a mobile engineer, photographer, UX-er, traveler acted as project manager.
+Bipin, who acted as WTA's app development project manager, is a mobile engineer, photographer, UX-er and traveler.
 He's also a dedicated member of WTA.
 He and his wife used the WTA website to plan their hikes, and was looking to find a way to give back to the hiking community that went beyond membership.
-Several years ago, he put his skills to work, and has taken on a volunteer leadership roll--even while he continues to hike, mountaineer, run, snowshoe and snowboard.
-"There is always something to do every season in Washington 's wild places," he says.

-A special thanks to all of the other developers and designers who have contributed time, passion and hiking field experience to Trailblazer's development and updates, including: Jesse Snyder, Mike Bowen, Lev Novik, Omeed Chandra, Joe Kramer, Mike Knecht, Jerry Wang.
+A special thanks to all of the other developers and designers who have contributed time, passion and hiking field experience to Trailblazer's development and updates, including: Jesse Snyder, Lev Novik, Omeed Chandra, Joe Kramer, Mike Knecht and Jerry Wang.